darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 : Allows you to change the upper and lower bounds of the visual slider without altering the current value.

 _button_
 : A standard _button_ element that allows the button to the right of the slider (if present) to be activated.
-For example, a slider may include a color picker to visually set its value based on selected elements of the image.
+For example, a slider may include a [picker](../darkroom/processing-modules/module-controls.md#pickers) to visually set its value based on selected elements of the image.

 You can alter the value of a slider more quickly or slowly than normal by defining the _speed_ of the action in the shortcut mapping screen.
 By default a _value_ (or _force_) effect is given a speed of 1.0, which means that it is changed at the default rate defined by the given slider.
 You can alter the slider more quickly by increasing the speed (a speed of 10 makes the action 10x faster) or more slowly by decreasing it (a speed of 0.1 makes the action 10x slower).